weaveworks/weave/site/proxy.md

-Here's a complete example of using weave proxies configured with [automatic IP address assignment](#ipam) and [automatic discovery](#dns) to start containers on two hosts such that they can reach each other by name.
+Here's a complete example of using weave proxies configured with [automatic IP address assignment](#ipam) and [automatic discovery](#dns) to start containers on two hosts such that one can reach the other by name.

 First, let us start weave, weaveDNS and the proxy, and set DOCKER_HOST to point at the latter: